whitneyseiler/react-task-list/README.md

 # react-task-list
-Completed as a coding exercise for Wonderschool.
-Live demo can be found [here](https://whitneyseiler.github.io/react-task-list/).
+Completed as a [coding challenge](https://www.dropbox.com/sh/8icefhbj8w39t20/AAAIuaNcW-1yd_rS36JLmqqoa?dl=0) for Wonderschool.
+Full writeup of challenge can be found in [assets](client/dist/assets/README.txt) Live demo can be found [here](https://whitneyseiler.github.io/react-task-list/).

 # How to Run Locally
 1. Install dependencies: `-npm install`